 L Mort St to City Interchange

-There were 11 stops on the 4km route, which takes around 15 minutes, with the bus running at 25 km/h.
+There were 11 stops on the 4km, 15 minute route, with the bus running at 25 km/h.
 The route was designed to pass all major shops, government buildings and hotels in the area.
 All Downtowner stops had a special “Downtowner” sign on the bus stop, and shelters were painted the same colour as the buses, a dark maroon.
-Many of the shelters along the route are still in the same dark maroon colour today.
+Many of the shelters along the route were in the same dark maroon colour for many years after the service ceased.

 The service had great benefits for shoppers and office workers, which was the intention, but it also fast became extremely popular with toursts, drawn by the benefit of a free ride around the CBD, as well as being able to get on and off the bus at stops knowing that the next one is only ten minutes away.
 Within days of the service beginning ACTION even received inquiries about hiring the buses for special events such as formals and wedding parties!

-Towards the end of the service, Renault would often operate instead of the tram-buses due to the popularity of the service, which ended in 1998.
-The three buses were advertised for sale in July 1998 and now operate for Mountainlink in Katoomba.
+Towards the end of the service, standard buses would often operate instead of the tram-buses due to the popularity of the service, which ended in 1998.
+The three buses were advertised for sale in July 1998 and were purchased by Mountainlink in Katoomba.

 Bus Specifications: MITSUBISHI FK417 TRAM BUS